-Only half in US want coronavirus vaccine shots: poll
+Only half in US want coronavirus vaccine shots: Poll

 “I think a lot of people are not sure what to believe, and I’m one of them.”

-Amid a frightening surge in COVID-19 that promises a bleak winter across the country, the challenge for authorities is to figure out what it will take to make people trust the shots top infectious disease expert Anthony Fauci calls the light at the end of the tunnel.
+Amid a frightening surge in COVID-19 that promises a bleak winter across the country, the challenge for authorities is to figure out what it will take to make people trust the vaccine that top infectious disease expert Anthony Fauci has called the light at the end of the tunnel.

 “If Dr Fauci says it’s good, I will do it,” said Mary Lang, 71, of Fremont, California.